-Council's Long Term Financial Plan 2024 - 2034 (LTFP) has been developed with the aim of having an appropriately funded capital works program and maintaining a "fit for purpose" asset base as described by the Asset Management Strategy.
+Council's Long Term Financial Plan 2025 - 2035 has been developed with the aim of having an appropriately funded capital works program and maintaining a "fit for purpose" asset base as described by Asset Management Strategy.

-The objective of the LTFP is to allocate sufficient funds each year to an asset reserve and capital budget to cover the required funds for the maintenance and renewal of the Council's existing infrastructure, as outlined in the asset lifecycle models.
+The objective is to allocate sufficient funds each year to an asset reserve and capital budget to cover the required funds for the maintenance and renewal of the Council's existing infrastructure, as outlined in the asset lifecycle models.